 The next day of leaving came early and I was a crabby arse trying to load the bike.
 I'd rearranged a few items to gain another quarter inch of space but my improvements were for naught as I still had to practically sit on the case lids to close them.
 My lack of sleep was showing.

 After an expensive and decent breakfast in the hotel, we rolled the bikes out of the secured parking garage into a beautiful, blue sky day.

-Our routes were the same for a few miles, but Charlie's plans were for a different route and he peeled off north for Palenque while I went on to Comitán.
-I told him not to worry about the famous Chiapas blockades but to let me know how much they charged.
-I also suggested he not take a picture of them ;-D
+Our routes were the same for a few miles, but Charlie's plans were for a different destination and he peeled off north for Palenque while I went on to Comitán.
+I told him not to worry about the famous Chiapas blockades, but to let me know how much they charged.
+I also suggested he not take a picture of them :D

 After parting ways, I took in the beautiful scenery and blue skies.
 The temperature was about 60 degrees.
 To my right and left, fields of corn and small huts with smoking chimneys covered the hillsides, lone farmers tending to whatever they tend to.
 On the roadsides women and children herded goats and carried bundles.

 It was green and lush, but with pines and no tropical plants.
 The elevation was around seven or eight thousand feet and the small villages I passed through featured women in indigenous dress.
 The feeling that I was truly entering a foreign land settled in.